 Prospective residents or current residents responding to a neighborhood call for information often request statistics on the occurrence of crime in a particular area.
 These statistics are available through the Crime Prevention Section.
 A phone call is all that is required to receive data on the types, frequency, and areas where specified crimes have occurred.
 To request crime statistics, contact the Crime Prevention Section at (248) 871-2750.

 Vacation notice is designed to provide responding officers with contact information should they be called to an emergency at the house while the resident is on vacation.
 It does not provide for special attention or extra patrol.
-The preferred way to notify us is through the vacation notice request form.
-The form can be dropped off to the police department or emailed to us.
-Be advised incomplete forms will not be valid, please fill out all subject lines or add non applicable where necessary.
-If you do not have e-mail access you may call: (248) 871-2762.
-Please speak slowly, spell any uncommon names and answer all of the required questions.
+The preferred way to notify us is through the Vacation Notice Request Form below.

 Tours of the police facility may be scheduled by contacting the Crime Prevention Section.
 Tours are available to school groups, scouting troops, and other organizations and include a view of Operations, Records, Communications, the detention area, and the firing range.